fhltang/chews/README.md

 Assumptions: the workstation in the cloud
    - is only running about 48h per week
    - has directly attached storage comparable in capacity to a desktop PC.

+Conclusion: Infeasible with Google Compute Platform pricing as of 2017-08-28.
+See [Feasibility Analysis](#feasibility-analysis) below.

 ## Background